w3c-ccg/traceability-interop/docs/tutorials/authentication/README.md

 ## Access Token Request

-The first thing you will need to do is create is an access token request along with the supporting environment variable configuration.
+First, create an access token request along with the supporting environment variable configuration.

 ### Environment

 Add the following variable configuration to the "Authentication Tutorial" Postman environment that you created during setup:

 <dl>
   <dt><code>CLIENT_ID</code></dt>
   <dd>The client ID obtained from your OAuth service provider.</dd>
   <dt><code>CLIENT_SECRET</code></dt>
   <dd>
-    The client secret obtained from your OAuth service provider. 🔥 Be especially careful with `CLIENT_SECRET`🔥, If it is stolen it will allow an attacker the ability to perform all api operations supported by your service provider.
+    The client secret obtained from your OAuth service provider. 🔥 _**Be especially careful with `CLIENT_SECRET`!**_ 🔥 If it is stolen, an attacker can use it to perform all API operations supported by your service provider.
   </dd>
   <dt><code>TOKEN_AUDIENCE</code></dt>
   <dd>